MahmoudHegazi/canvas-events.io/README.md

 # canvas-events framework

-# canvas-events
-JavaScript library that provide events for work with canvas shapes as they are normal HTML elements, focus on shapes/ajax/functionality/design/graphics and let this library handle pixels events for…

 ## what is that library

 *. this js small library hellp developers to work with canvas and shapes, and it provide custom javascript events to deal with shapes on canvas as it html elements normaly event listeners
 *. this library provides internal pull events and not external API , also it is based on real Javascript event set. which makes the events of this  library run as native events and at the same time javascript calls real events that makes library fast and 100% accurate and makes it easy to use canvas for any developer just provide the canvas id for the start function and start setting your event listener like that normal event listener  in JavaScript.

-### languages and framworks
+## languages and framworks
 1. javascript
 2. Jquery

-### What kind of events does this library provide
+## What kind of events does this library provide

 Now you can use events on canvas shapes